inverse/termin/README.md

 ### Run (docker)

-Configure the application following the above steps and then build the docker image.
+Configure the application following the above steps and then run the prebuilt docker image.

 ```bash
 docker run -it -v $(pwd)/.env:/app/.env inversechi/termin:latest